Personalized Two-sided Dose Interval: Details of the Main Paper

 We first present a graphical summary of the estimated dose-probability curve.
-Figure \ref{Fig-OR} shows the estimated dose-probability curve which has an inverted-U shape for almost all observations.
+Figure \ref{Fig-OR} shows the estimated dose-probability curve, which has an inverted U-shape for almost all observations.
 Additionally, visual inspection guarantees the existence of the PDI for $\alpha \in [0.6,0.7]$.
+Specifically, the PDIs are well-defined for 1397 observations (99.29\%) at $\alpha=0.6$ and 1403 observations (99.72\%) at $\alpha=0.7$.
+This suggests that Assumptions \ref{(A4)} and \ref{(A5)} are likely satisfied.

 Next, we validate the propensity score model.
 Figure \ref{Fig-PS} shows the empirical distribution of the observed dose level $A_i$ and its log-transformed value $\log(A_i)$, and the QQ plots of the residuals obtained from the parametric propensity score model where $A_i$ or $\log(A_i)$ is regressed on the covariates $\bX_i$, respectively.
 The visual diagnosis suggests that the propensity score model using the log-transformed dose is better than that using the raw dose.